agral/Learning/Programming/Golang/Fundamentals/readme.md

         then executed as `./main main.go`.
 For convenience, a plain text file has been used during development.
 * 07_Http: basics of net/http module.
 Fetching internet pages.
+* 08_Channels: basics of go's channels feature.
+    * a go program that checks whether sites from a list are up/down
+    * `chan` data type, `go func`s, etc.